| A

 not lost her left eye had she had the benefit of chiropractic evaluation

+and treatment very early on in her life.
 Charlotte Leboeuf-Yde at al[6] initiated a study to investigate

 the frequency of different non-musculoskeletal symptoms reported